jonstout/VCE/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; * Upload `/etc/vce/grafana-dashboard.json` via upload option or copy and paste the file contents in the paste json textarea, and save the page.

 Assuming the previous steps finished successfully, VCE and Grafana is now installed.
 Continue to the configuration portion of this document to configure network device credentials, rabbitmq credentials, and user permissions.
-Once complete start vce using `systemctl`.
+Once complete, execute the below given commands.

 6. Execute `sudo systemctl daemon-reload`